-Google will spread the delivery of your adverts over the entire day based upon your campaign daily budget.
+Google will spread the delivery of your adverts over the entire day based upon your daily campaign budget.
 Let’s look at the implications of this by using an example.
-Bear in mind this will not work out precisely, it is just intended to show the general effect, and many factors will conspire to make it unpredictable:
+Bear in mind this will not work out precisely, it is just intended to show the general effect, and many factors will conspire to make it less predictable:

 Say you have a campaign daily budget of £24, an average cost per click (CPC) of £0.50 and a click-thru-rate (CTR) of 1%.